 2. All exam/quiz appointments must be scheduled at least five business days in advance through the Bison Accessibility Portal and final exam appointments three weeks in advance (15 business days).

-3. The Disability Services testing center will only be open between 8 AM and 5 PM Monday through Friday.
+3. The CADR testing center will only be open between 8 AM and 5 PM Monday through Friday.
 If you have a class that begins at 2 PM or later please discuss with your instructor how your alternative testing accommodations will be handled.

 4. If you add a class throughout the semester, you are responsible for updating the exam scheduling information in the Bison Accessibility Portal.